 CMF is committed to cultivating and celebrating the leadership of all those who power our sector, across the entire continuum of their engagement in philanthropy including youth, emerging practitioners, mid-career staff and trustees and the most tenured leaders in our field.

 One way that CMF demonstrates this commitment is by honoring the service, efforts and contributions of those involved in Michigan philanthropy through our annual philanthropy awards.

-CMF has launched our call for nominations for our 2021 philanthropy awards.
-We encourage you to review the award opportunities listed below and nominate an inspiring leader.
-Each award has its own peer review panel who will select the award recipients.
+Nominations for our 2021 philanthropy awards are now closed.
 All honorees will be celebrated by our CMF community during a main stage event at CMF’s 49th Annual Conference, a virtual experience scheduled for October 17-19, 2021.

 Emerging Leader in Philanthropy Award

 The Emerging Leader in Philanthropy Award was established by CMF and the Emerging Practitioners in Philanthropy (EPIP) Michigan Chapter in 2021.
 The award honors an emerging practitioner in the field for their demonstrated leadership, commitment to diversity, equity and inclusion and advocacy for social justice in their work.
 The award celebrates emerging leaders working in Michigan who have advanced connections in the field and shown support for peers in the emerging leader space.
 Emerging leaders include individuals from all career pathways, positions and ages with experience levels under 15 years.
 Nominees do not need to be a member of EPIP Michigan to qualify.

 Community Foundation Philanthropy Award